motaharinia/springboot-jmsactivemq/README.md

-## Spring Boot with JMS and ActiveMQ
+## Spring Boot with JMS and Apache ActiveMQ

 ### Java Message Service (JMS):
 Java Messaging Service(JMS) is an application programming interface that is used for exchange of loosely coupled, reliable and asynchronous messages between different software application components (clients).